 Most people know it as Thomas beach though.

-This beach is large, pretty clean, has food and drinks near the entrance, and also has many areas to relax.
+There’s food and drinks near the entrance, as well as many areas to relax.

-If you go further away from the entrance you have more uninterrupted areas to lay down your towel and relax.
+If you go further away from the entrance you have more uninterrupted areas to lay down and relax.